Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 What happens if the appraisal is low?

-Often: renegotiate, bring cash, or exit, depending on your appraisal contingency language.
+Often you may renegotiate, bring additional cash, or exit, depending on your appraisal contingency language.

 Should I skip the inspection to win?

-I don’t recommend it.
+I do not recommend it.
 Inspection is one of your strongest protections.

 What if the home is in an HOA?

-Review HOA governing docs (rules, bylaws, restrictions) and financial health, these can affect your lifestyle and even loan approval.
+Review the HOA governing documents, rules, restrictions, and financial health carefully because they can affect both your lifestyle and your loan approval.

 What appliances stay with the house in Ohio?